marxin/texi2rst-generated/sphinx/gccint/gimple/temporaries.rst

 value is explicitly loaded into a temporary first.
 Similarly, storing the value of an expression to a memory variable goes through a temporary.

+.. [#f1] These restrictions are derived from those in Morgan 4.8.